 The Nikon D7500 may be a few megapixels off from the D7200, but I can’t tell which photos came from which camera right off the bat, since the new camera continues the series tradition of excellent image quality for the price point.

 Sharpness will vary based on the lens paired with the body, but paired with an 18-140mm VR kit lens and a number of prime and zoom lenses from my own kit, the images are sharp, with well-defined edges.
 That sharpness lends a high level of detail to the photos, as well.

 Color is generally accurate as well, with good skin tones, though the color profiles can be adjusted in-camera to start with a look closest to the vision you have in mind.

-Dropping a few megapixels helps not just with the speed but to get the most quality at higher ISOs.
+Dropping a few megapixels helps not just with the speed, but will get the most quality at higher ISOs.
 I was surprised that detail didn’t start to fall off until ISO 3200, but I wouldn’t hesitate to push the ISO to 6400 in low light.

 The Nikon D7500 is a solid performer that can tackle a number of different subjects with ease.
-The D7500 doesn’t have the speed of the D500, but offers excellent performance for a lower price and offers excellent image quality from the APS-C category as well.
-The D7500 (finally) gets the tilting touchscreen the lower-priced D5000 series.
+The D7500 doesn’t have the speed of the D500, but offers excellent performance for a lower price and provides excellent image quality from the APS-C category, as well.
+The D7500 (finally) gets the tilting touchscreen from the lower-priced D5000 series.

 Listing for $1,250 body-only, the Nikon D7500 is competitively priced.
 There are a few Canon cameras at a similar price point with similar features, but none of them have stepped up to 4K video yet.
 The Canon EOS 77D has fewer megapixels, but faster performance.
-Nikon’s own D500 offers even faster 10 fps bursts and more autofocus points, but at a higher $1,600 price point.
+Nikon’s own D500 offers even faster ten fps bursts and more auto-focus points, but at a higher $1,600 price point.